p4535992/foundryvtt-arms-reach/README.md

 ### Tagger Feature

 * Add integration with [Tagger Module](https://github.com/Haxxer/FoundryVTT-Tagger), you decide specifically for which placeable objects on the canvas the distance calculation should be triggered
+* IMPORTANT: the tagger you must used for any placeable object is the string 'armsreach'

 ### Reset Doors and Fog feature Feature